 Kids are amazing.
 Kids are wonderful.
 Kids are exhausting.

 Try to find some time each week to carve out some “me-time.”
 Whether that means sending them to Grandma’s house for the morning, daycare, preschool, or even just going to a weekly playgroup, where they can play and be distracted by other kids.

 One note and a huge bonus about preschool: when we started our son in our local preschool he was still struggling with his speech development.
 After we enrolled him, we very quickly noticed an improvement in his speech.
-The daily socialization and structure of school made a monumental difference.
-You can read all about what we did to help him overcome his speech delay, here.

 8. Try to Overlap Nap Schedules As Much As Possible

 We had a lot of flexibility when it came to when we wanted to move our first baby to two naps, and then to one.

 Basically, we took our time.

 With baby #2 though, I tried to wiggle in as many overlapping naps as possible.
 At 12 months, we decided to push her to see if she could do one nap instead of two, allowing her to nap at the same time as her brother, and giving me a long stretch of some much needed solo time.

 Eliminating the second nap also allowed us more freedom during the day.
 We didn’t have to worry about rushing home for naps, or spend time hoping she would fall asleep in the stroller (she almost never did).